The product is made from

 Article creation date and latest article revision

-This product is produced at KAMENNOGORSK mill, RU and certified according to FSC Chain-Of-Custody, ISO 14001 (Environmental management systems), ISO 9001, and OHSAS 18001.
+This product is produced at KOSTHEIM mill, DE and certified according to EMAS (eco-management and audit scheme), FSC Chain-Of-Custody, ISO 14001 (Environmental management systems), ISO 9001, and OHSAS 18001.

 This product is mainly used for personal hygiene and can be collected together with household waste.